Terms of Service

 5. Representations, Warranties, and Indemnity

 5.1 Mutual.
-Each party represents and warrants that: (i) it is a duly organized and validly existing under the laws of the jurisdiction in which it is organized; (ii) it has full power and authority, and has obtained all approvals, permissions and consents necessary, to enter into these T&Cs and to perform its obligations hereunder; (iii) these T&Cs is legally binding upon it and enforceable in accordance with its terms; and (iv) the execution, delivery and performance of these T&Cs does not and will not conflict with any agreement, instrument, judgment or understanding, oral or written, to which it is a party or by which it may be bound.
+Each party represents and warrants that: (i) it is a duly organized and validly existing under the laws of the jurisdiction in which it is organized; (ii) it has full power and authority, and has obtained all approvals, permissions and consents necessary, to enter into these T&Cs and to perform its obligations hereunder; and (iii) these T&Cs is legally binding upon it and enforceable in accordance with its terms.

 5.3 Chute.
 Chute represents and warrants that (i) the Services will be provided in a professional and workmanlike manner; (ii) to the best of its knowledge and at the time of delivery, the Chute API and Chute Management Platform as delivered by Chute do not contain any Trojan horses, worms, or undocumented disabling devices; and (iv) the Chute API and Chute Management Platform as developed by Chute shall not infringe on the copyright, trademark, right of privacy or publicity, or trade secret rights of any third party.